Post-bariatric reflux

 What to expect

 Most post-bariatric reflux assessments follow a similar pattern.
 A first consultation in person (South Perth or a regional visit) or by telehealth, where the history, symptoms, and prior records are reviewed and the right investigations arranged.
 A second consultation once investigations are complete, where the findings, realistic options, expected outcomes, and risks are discussed in detail.
-If surgery is the agreed path, a date is booked at one of the Perth private hospitals — Hollywood Private, St John of God Murdoch, St John of God Subiaco, The Mount, or Bethesda.
+If surgery is the agreed path, a date is booked at one of Hollywood Private Hospital in Nedlands, where Dr Watson operates.

 Risks specific to revision surgery